Star of the Giants: Video games

 Kyojin no Hoshi (The Anime Super Remix) was released for the PlayStation 2 by Capcom on June 20, 2002.
 There were also a number of other games on the same platform.

 Reception and legacy

-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, Star of the Giants ranked #38.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Star of the Giants ranked 38th.

-The anime series ranked #15 on TV Asahi's Top 100 Anime 2005 poll.
+The anime series ranked fifteenth on TV Asahi's Top 100 Anime 2005 poll.

 Professional baseball player Ichiro Suzuki used Star of Giants as a reference to his grueling childhood baseball training.
 The anime was remade in India in 2012 as Suraj: The Rising Star where cricket was substituted for baseball.
 Episode 18 of Kyatto Ninden Teyandee (dubbed and released in North America as Samurai Pizza Cats) includes a pitcher named Puma Pochi, voiced by Tōru Furuya, as a direct parody of Hyūma Hoshi.
 In English, the character is renamed Fernando Curtainzuela.